Beware Of The Sugar Daddy Scam

 Every few weeks or so, I receive an Instagram message request from what appears to be an old white dude with suspiciously few followers.
 The greeting usually goes something like this: "I'll pay you $xx a week for you to be my sugar baby."
 Typically the bio on the profile says something similar, "looking for a real sugar baby," "ready to spoil you," "I want to give you the best."

-At first I wondered if old men with some extra pocket change were just getting bolder with their tactics.
+At first, I wondered if old men with some extra pocket change were just getting bolder with their tactics.
 But after the second or third time receiving a message like this, I knew something fishy was going on.
-So I did some digging and found out what was behind all this nonsense.
-Surprise, surprise, it's a scam!
+So I did some digging, analyzed some similar cases and found out what was behind all this nonsense.
+Surprise, surprise, it's a classic sugar daddy scam!

 How does it work?